AndreSlavescu/AndreSlavescu/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=AndreSlavescu" width="200px" /> </p>

 ## What I'm up to
+- writing code for the fastest autonomous racecar
 - Pretty much anything with LLMs :D
 - Building towards a Lisp-based autograd engine (have yet to do the autograd part, but soon to come!)